-Signs and symptoms of paraneoplastic syndromes of the nervous system usually develop relatively quickly, over weeks to months.
-Problems vary, depending on the site of nerve damage, and may include:
+Signs and symptoms of paraneoplastic syndromes of the nervous system usually develop relatively quickly, often over days to weeks.
+Signs and symptoms vary depending on the body part being injured, and may include:

 - Difficulty walking

 - Loss of muscle tone or weakness

 - Loss of fine motor skills, such as picking up objects

 - Difficulty swallowing

 - Slurred speech

 - Memory loss and other thinking (cognitive) impairment

 - Sensory disturbances